bazzat10/Projects/Project1/readme.md

 ### UNRESOLVED ISSUES
 * In my initial plan - players would be able to select from a list of characters such as Toad / Mario / Luigi / Princess Peach.
 * Shorten code - DRYer.
 Make the code flow more efficient.
+* CSS Bugs!!!!

+### FUTURE PLANS
+* Implement the ability for players to select different characters
+* Scoreboard

 ### GAME RULES